 What are you doing to better inform and empower children, young people and emerging adults, and adults living with diabetes and their families/carers?

 This award has two entry sections:

-- Initiatives for the educational needs of HCPs to advance skills and knowledge to support effective and efficient management of people with diabetes
+- Initiatives for the educational needs of HCPs to advance skills and knowledge to support effective and efficient management of children, young people and emerging adults, and adults with diabetes

-- Initiatives to educate and empower people with diabetes and/or their families and carers to self-manage and stay as healthy as possible.
+- Initiatives to educate and empower children, young people and emerging adults, and adults living with diabetes and their families/carers to self-manage and stay as healthy as possible.

 Entries should demonstrate clear, specific goals with outcomes that have been evaluated using appropriate baseline and follow-up measures.
 There should be evidence of innovation, and detail of project planning, methods, safety considerations, effectiveness, timeliness, user feedback, cost efficiency and economic viability and evidence of potential/demonstrable sustainability and dissemination.